marcotmp/BehaviorTree/README.md

 # BehaviorTree

-Behavior tree library for C#
+Behavior tree implementation for Unity

 ## Actions
 Actions that can be added by using ActionDelegate delegate